Paul St-Pierre Plamondon: 42nd Quebec Legislature

+43rd Quebec Legislature

 Plamondon and the PQ, said after the general election in 2022 that they would not take the Oath of Allegiance upon attempting to take their seats in the National Assembly of Quebec, arguing, "you can't serve two masters at the same time."
 In response, the President of the National Assembly, François Paradis, asserted that the PQ MNAs were required to recite the oath or risk expulsion from the legislature.
 On 1 December 2022, PQ MNAs continued to refuse and were stopped from entering the legislature.
 The Executive Council, occupied by the Coalition Avenir Québec party, headed by François Legault, thereafter tabled a bill that purported to amend the constitution of Canada so as to add to Section 128 of the Constitution Act, 1867—the clause requiring the Oath of Allegiance for legislators—a statement that the section does not apply to Quebec.
 That bill passed the assembly with unanimous consent on 6 December 2022.
-It remains unclear if the law has any effect.
+It remains, unclear if the law has any effect.

 After the 2022 provincial election, the PQ held a leadership confidence vote in March 2023.
 Plamondon broke a record for the PQ votes of confidence, with 98.51% support.
-Since the 2022 election, the PQ saw an increase in its support in polls with them polling as the second largest party but still behind the CAQ.
+After the 2022 election, Plamondon shifted the PQ rightward shift away from the progressive legacy of Premiers René Lévesque, Jacques Parizeau, Lucien Bouchard and Pauline Marois.
+The PQ started to see an increase in its support in polls, with them polling as the second largest party but still behind the CAQ.
 On October 2, 2023, the PQ won its fourth seat with its win in the 2023 Jean-Talon provincial by-election, with Pascal Paradis being elected MNA.
-Since November 2023, the PQ has been polling as the largest party with support over 30%.
+Since November 2023, the PQ has been polling as the largest party, with support over 30%.
 Their polling has reportedly been affected by the 2025 United States trade war with Canada and Mexico.
-On March 17, 2025, the PQ won its fifth seat with its win in the 2025 Terrebonne provincial by-election, with Catherine Gentilcore being elected MNA.
-On August 11, 2025, the PQ won its sixth seat with its win in the 2025 Arthabaska provincial by-election, with Alex Boissonneault being elected MNA.

-In 2024, Plamondon called for a referendum on immigration.